Tag Archives: Florida

 Indiana has won 5 National Titles in 1940, 53, 76, 81, and 1987.

-Indiana and Clappy Crean is out of the NCAA tournament following another terrible season.
+Indiana is OUT of the NCAA tournament following another terrible season.

 Let’s all enjoy their “One Shining Moment” from just a few seasons ago when they were the #1 seed overall and failed to reach the elite 8.
 They have NEVER advanced past the Sweet 16 with Tom Crean.